adityakurdekar/adityakurdekar.github.io/index.md

 ## Aditya Kurdekar

 I am Dr. Aditya Kurdekar and I welcome you to my webpage.
+I am a Nanotechnology researcher with interest in novel nanomaterial properties and their application in nanodiagnostics.
+I am working towards deployment of engineered nanomaterials in health technology with the aim of developing rapid diagnostic tools and techniques.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.